mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 So we've got MapReduce down.
 What is Hive?

 Hive is really two things: 1) a structured way of storing data in tables built on Hadoop; and 2) a language (HiveQL) to interact with the tables in a SQL-like manner.
-It's super useful, because it allows for me to write HiveQL (hive) queries that basically get turned into MapReduce code under the hood.
+It's super useful, because it allows me to write HiveQL (hive) queries that basically get turned into MapReduce code under the hood.

 I'll go through each line of hive code for the word count program on the interactive interpreter (signified by the _hive>_ at the beginning of the line), and then show the hive script I used to do it all at once.